 - Order your groceries or other necessities online if possible.

 - If you must go out to shop for essentials: limit trips to once a week or less, avoid going to multiple stores, and follow recommendations for safe shopping.

 - Use a face covering (non-medical mask) when keeping two-metres’ distance from others may be challenging or not possible.
 The use face coverings or face masks is required in public areas of an enclosed space.

 - Download the COVID Alert mobile app.

-- Avoid contact with people who are sick, and stay home if you are sick.
+- Avoid contact with people who are sick, and stay home if you or a member of your household are sick.

 - Get tested if you have symptoms compatible with COVID-19, or if you’ve been advised of exposure by your local public health unit or through the COVID Alert mobile app.